 [requires] Poco/1.7.8p3@pocoproject/stable [generators] cmake [options] Poco:shared=True # PACKAGE:OPTION=VALUE OpenSSL:shared=True

-Install the requirements and compile from the build folder (change cmake generator if not Win):
+Install the requirements and compile from the build folder (change the CMake generator if not in Windows):

 $ conan install .. $ cmake .. -G "Visual Studio 14 Win64" $ cmake --build . --config Release